xbarcos/pwo/README.md

 ## What is it
 Just a landing page for the game Poke World Online, that you can check in production here [PWO](https://www.pokeworldonline.com)

+## License
+The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.